Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

 Funds have also been directed to Porchlight, for their work with the homeless, and to Age UK.

-And, most recently, we have givenar 5 Chromebooks for the children at Millmead Children's Centre.
-Also, we have been supporting Margate Rotary Club in collecting no longer wanted computer laptops to be redirected to local schools.
+In 2021, we have given 5 Chromebooks for the children at Millmead Children's Centre.
+Also, we supported Margate Rotary Club in collecting no longer wanted computer laptops to be redirected to local schools.
 These have been generously given by friends, family members and the people of Thanet.
 They are electronically cleaned and set up with an up to date educational programme.
 We have collected over 50 so far and are still open for business, if anyone wants to get in touch.

 All else: boxing nights; pantomime and concert; scouts